keitaay/bmme_890_yokoyama/README.md

 This assignment involved the creation of a text file using a Unix console, creation and manipulation of a Git repository, and the merging of third-party edits.

-`/HW1/testMe.txt` - text file that was appended with entries by multiple users (Katie Heath and Keerthi Anand).
+`/HW-01/testMe.txt` - text file that was appended with entries by multiple users (Katie Heath and Keerthi Anand).

 ## Homework 2

 This assignment involves the manipulation of the Titanic survivors' dataset at <a href="kaggle.com/c/titanic/">Kaggle</a> using Pandas, as well as a submission to Kaggle.

+`/HW-02/titanic-analysis.ipynb` - Jupyter notebook describing processing steps for assignment 2A.
+`/HW-02/test-output.csv` - CSV outputted dataset from assignment 2A; raw file submitted to Kaggle.
+`/HW-02/linAlg-recap.ipynb` - Jupyter notebook with responses for tasks in assignment 2B.